The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: The Design of Stretch

 \subsubsection{Manipulation Mode}

-For the \textit{manipulation mode}, the front of the robot is the direction the telescoping arm extends, which is orthogonal to the mobile base's forward direction of travel.
-This mode provides Cartesian motion of the end of the arm, which we previously described.
-When the mobile base rotates in place, the telescoping arm rotates around a vertical axis near its proximal link, which is similar to rotation with a proximal shoulder joint at the base of a conventional serial manipulator.
+The front of the robot is the direction the telescoping arm extends, which is orthogonal to the mobile base's forward direction of travel.
+This mode provides Cartesian motion of the end of the arm.
+When the mobile base rotates in place, the telescoping arm rotates around a vertical axis, which is similar to rotation with a proximal shoulder joint at the base of a conventional serial manipulator.
 In addition to pure translations and rotations, the mobile base can perform curvilinear motions.

-Notably, the mobile base plays a critical role in manipulation, since the lift and telescoping arm only position the end of the arm within a vertical plane.
-This contrasts with approaches to mobile manipulation that keep a mobile base stationary while manipulating with an arm.
-This is also distinct from approaches that mount a conventional serial manipulator to a mobile base.
-Our design uses an unconventional arm and a mobile base that work together.